 Saranac Lake was made famous in the late 1800s by Dr. Edward Livingston Trudeau.
 In 1873, Trudeau was diagnosed with tuberculosis.
 His health deteriorating, he came to the Adirondacks, where he vacationed when he was young.
 The fresh air served to greatly improve Trudeau's health.
 Soon after, he established an institute to pursue a cure for T.B.
 A cure was discovered, and the Trudeau Institute remains a leading research center.
 Stop at the town chamber and ask about the walking tour of historic buildings from the cure era.

 In summer, enjoy concerts in the bandshell park, and dramatic performances at the famous Pendragon Theatre.
 A short hike up Baker Mountain will provide a great view of the village and surrounding lakes and mountains.
 Paddling enthusiasts will find one of the finest places in the East to put in here, as Lake Flower connects to hundreds of canoe and kayak routes.

-If your in town during February, don't miss the historic Saranac Lake Winter carnival.
+If you're in town during February, don't miss the historic Saranac Lake Winter Carnival.
 The two-week festival of games, contests and winter sports was started in 1898 by the Pontiac Club and remains one of the oldest in the United States.
 Be sure to see the ice palace on the shores of Lake Flower.
 From Saranac Lake, head out of town and stop for an ice cream in the summer and then drive to Lake Placid for Olympic history, a vibrant Main Street and a plethora of recreational opportunities.